janithScript/Virtual_Assistant/README.md

 ## Documentation:

-* You can ask:- play music, youtube, time now, skills please, google, shutdown, chat, weather and etc.
+* You can ask:- what you can do, play music, youtube, time now, skills please, google, shutdown, chat, weather and etc.

 * You can type and send the promt directly to the Virtual Assistant.